 Greenlight has more extra safety features.

 With Greenlight Infinity, parents get safety features like family location sharing, SOS alerts and crash detection.
 There’s also phone, theft and purchase protection included.
 The SOS alerts automatically send an alert to emergency contacts and/or 911 with a swipe, and if the app detects a crash, it will automatically dispatch 911.
+Additionally, the Greenlight Family Shield plan that’s heavily designed for seniors and caregivers offers extras like identity theft protection up to $1 million and deceptive fraud transfer coverage.

-Both Greenlight and Acorns Early’s accounts have deposit insurance up to the typical amount of $250,000 per depositor under the FDIC.
+Both Greenlight and Acorns Early accounts have deposit insurance up to the typical amount of $250,000 per depositor under the FDIC.
 Each kids’ banking option also ensures that they do not sell your personal information to third parties, though with Acorns Early, you have to opt out of it.
 Also, Greenlight won’t track your family’s location without permission.

 Acorns Early vs. Greenlight: Which one’s better?